jeremyruppel/walrus/README.md

 - walrus.date: date formatting

-- walrus.domain: bring raw json objects into the client domain (theres got to be a better name for this)
+- walrus.domain: bring raw json objects into the client domain (there's got to be a better name for this)

+	- This last one is pretty important.
+This will eventually provide a place for us to create 'view logic', kept completely separate from 'business logic'.

 Inspiration
 -----------